The Assembly Advantage: Why Bike-in-a-Box Fails | VoltRush USA

 What if I buy a bike online and need assembly?

-Bring it to Suite B. We'll assemble, document everything, and activate your (remaining) warranty coverage.
+Bring it to Suite B. We'll assemble, document everything, and document the assembly for your records.
 Full assembly = $200.
 Diagnostics = $50-$100 depending on damage found.

 The Bottom Line